Alzheimer's Documentary Series

 (whistles) No, come on this way.

-I cannot say enough thank yous to God for letting me have Brenda, because it hasn't been a pretty picture at times.
+For letting me have Brenda, because it hasn't been a pretty picture at times.

-And I've seen her face when she was really scared when I got angry.
+And I've seen her face when she was really scared, when I got angry.

-And I hate that.
+So, and I hate that.

-I never wanted to be like that, but that's just what's my makeup right now with this disease.
+But that's just what's my make up right now with this disease.

-You know, you can say sorry, but that's not enough.
+And so, you know, you can say sorry, but that's not enough.

-But the mind doesn't let you do it that way.
+Or this is something that you and I can talk about, but the mind doesn't let you do it that way.

 It won't.

-And that's a problem with people with dementia, it's, you can get offended just snap of a finger.
+And that's a problem with people with dementia.

-June 15th 2017 at seven o'clock in the evening, we received the official phone call that she was being officially diagnosed with early onset Alzheimer's.
+(gentle music) >>I remember the day and the hour, June 15th, 2017, at seven o'clock in the evening, we received the official phone call that she was being officially diagnosed with early-onset Alzheimer's.

 Come on, let's go.

-We're about six years in now, and it's only really been the last two or three years that she has had dramatic changes.
+And it's only really been the last two or three years that she has had dramatic changes.

 Not being able to do things physically the way that she could, to do things or to speak verbally the way that she spoke, even to focus on things the way that she used to.